Nutrition For Military Personnel

 The result was more body armor, more weight to carry and slow, arduous foot patrols or combat vehicle dismounts as the allies become drawn into asymmetrical warfare.

-Along with fighting guerrilla-style insurgents saw the average troop on the ground carrying 50kg (110lbs) of kit, which naturally slowed them down and made it more difficult to fight against a person wearing little but local clothes and carrying a rifle.
+Along with fighting guerrilla-style insurgents saw the average troop on the ground carrying 50kg (110lbs) of kit, which naturally slowed them down and made it more difficult to fight against a person wearing little but cultural clothing and carrying a rifle.
+Furthermore, the allies would not lay IEDs or mines, meaning the terrorists could use light and fast attach vehicles with no armour.

 This change of individual equipment and vehicles that were initially fast and maneuverable became much heavier and protected.